PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 Much of the GitHub example in the [script based storage](/core/idioms/script-based.html) documentation applies to Bitbucket as well.

-:::tip Bitbucket Credentials
+!!! tip Bitbucket Credentials
     Bitbucket storage uses a [personal access token](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html) for authenticating with repositories.
 :::

-:::tip Bitbucket Server
+!!! tip Bitbucket Server
     Bitbucket server users can point the `host` argument to their personal or organization Bitbucket instance.
 :::

-:::tip Bitbucket Projects
+!!! tip Bitbucket Projects
     Unlike GitHub or GitLab, Bitbucket organizes repositories in Projects and each repo must be associated with a Project.
 Bitbucket storage requires a `project` argument pointing to the correct project name.
 :::

 ## CodeCommit

 [CodeCommit Storage](/api/latest/storage.html#codecommit) is a storage option that reads flows from a GitHub repository as .py files at runtime.

-:::tip AWS Credentials
+!!! tip AWS Credentials
     CodeCommit uses AWS credentials the same way as [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) which means both upload (build) and download (local agent) times need to have proper AWS credential configuration.
 :::

 ## Docker